Meet Asser Malik: Nobel laureate Malala’s husband and Pakistan cricket official

 Little wonder then that the marriage brought an overflow of congratulatory messages from across the world.
 Canadian Prime Minister Justin Trudeau was one of the early birds, tweeting: “Congratulations, Malala and Asser!
 Sophie and I hope you enjoyed your special day – we’re wishing you a lifetime of happiness together.”

 British politician Nick Gibb tweeted: “Congratulations!
 What wonderful news.”
 Apple CEO Tim Cook wrote: “Congratulations to you and Asser!
 Wishing you all the best as you begin your new life together.”
-Pakistan Prime Minister Imran Khan’s ex-wife Jemima Goldsmith offered her best wishes: “Congratulations and mash
+Pakistan Prime Minister Imran Khan’s ex-wife Jemima Goldsmith offered her best wishes: “Congratulations and mashallah x”.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines